dolthub/docs/packages/doltgres/content/reference/sql/version-control/dolt-sysvars.md

 ## `dolt_read_replica_force_pull`

-Set this variable to `1` to cause read replicas to always pull their local copies of remote heads even when they have diverged from the local copy, which can occur in the case of a `dolt push -f`.
+Set this variable to `1` to cause read replicas to always pull their local copies of remote heads even when they have diverged from the local copy, which can occur in the case of a `call dolt_push('-f')`.
 A setting of `0` causes read replicas to reject remote head updates that cannot be fast-forward merged into the local copy.
 Defaults to `1`.